omnixtar/omnixtar.github.io/rcdc/index.md

 ### Omni*Web Metanarchy: Prelude to Asimov's Foundation

 Omni*Web (pronounced “Omni-Star-Web”) is:
-- an open-source project that aims at creating a truly decentralised web ecosystem,
+- an open-source project that aims at creating a **truly decentralised web ecosystem**,
-- owned and operated by free individual users and free software programmers.
+- owned and operated by **free individual users and free software programmers**.

 Omni\*Web employs Omnihash, a hashcode that represents all types of digital assets, hence the name “Omni”.
 Omni*Web aims to:
 - revolutionise the ownerships and rights of use of open-source software and user information,